 Heroin addiction typically occurs because people chase the euphoric high the drug creates.
 Because it’s such a powerful opioid, to maintain that high, increasing amounts of heroin become necessary.

 This taxes the body and creates a risk for overdose.
-Because of this, it’s common for patients to require a comprehensive treatment plan that includes several steps.
+Because of this, it’s common for patients to require a comprehensive heroin addiction treatment plan that includes several steps.

 Heroin is a powerful opioid.
 It creates an intense dependency, even with limited use.
-Without treatment, a person may find it nearly impossible to stop using the drug.
+Without treatment for heroin addiction, a person may find it nearly impossible to stop using the drug.

 Additionally, the body often needs to recover from malnourishment, stress, and illness.
 Advanced heroin addiction treatment creates opportunities that might not occur without it.